CalmTed/bible-by-heart/readme.md

       - [ ] general progress 2 weeks to 1 month
       - [ ] relative progress when stroke is more then 1 month, exept round numbers of other stats:1 year stroke or 100 verses learned...
       - [ ] different finish screen label: presistent learner, perfect tester(no errors), error buster(a lot of errors), grower(some maxLavel updates)
+  - [ ] an activity to receive intents(sharing data) from other apps: get just address(define language) or get text with address(define lanuage too)
+  - [ ] ask to fetch translation if textfiled is not empty
 - [ ] register and login (confirm email or google/facebook login) v0.0.9
   - [ ] feedback form for authorirized users or telegram bot
   - [ ] change data safety settings and privacy policy